eshasharma/x9115222/hw/code/10/README.md

   3. run testGA.py

 ###Abstract
-When we use Genetic Algorithm to optimise a problem , there are a number of default values which are used in the optimisation .
-The Genetic Algorithm's extent of optimisation depends on these default parameters .
-We use DE to find which of these default values produce best results for optimisation by a GA.
-We use DE to tune the GA to work most efficiently .
-We applied DE to tune our GAs and ran our GAs on DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions.
-We analyse the difference betwwen the performance of DE on the GAs by comparing the hypervolumes generated.
-We then plotted the hypervolume values found and analysed the difference between them to see whether or not the performance of the GA is increased because of tuning via DE.
+In this study we used Differential Evolution(DE) to generate the set of values which decide the extend of mutation ,crossover , the number of candidates and the number if generations that a genetic algorithm(GA) will run.
+We use DE to tune our default control settings.
+The DE tunes the GA so that the set of values which performs the most efficiently optimized solution for different DTLZs get generated.
+We apply DE to tune our GAs which optimise DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20
-We found that

-###Objective
+, 40 decision.
+We observe that tuning the GA via DE improves the performance of GA.

+###Introduction and Background
-To use Differential Evolution to tune a Genetic Algorithm which is run on DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions.To check and compare the performance of the Genetic Algorithm on the different parameters passed and check whether or not tuning via DE improves performance of the optimizer.
+When we use Genetic Algorithm to optimise a problem ,there are a number of parameters which decide the extent of mutation , crossover etc. These parameters greatly influence the performance of a GA .
+In the previous code we used default values for this optimisation.
+In this study we apply Differential Evolution and generate different sets of default parameter settings.
+These are then used to run GA on DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions.
+We analuze the performance of DE on the GAs by comparing the hypervolumes generated before and after the tuning is done.

-###Genetic Algorithm and Differential Evolution
+###Genetic Algorithm
+A Genetic Algorithm is a optimization algorithm which mimics the process of natural selection.
+In a genetic algorithm we use selection to generate the best population, we then use mutationa and crosssover with the default probabilty to generate children.
+The children are then compared to the parents to see if the population is getting evolved for better.
+Like natural selection , this process uses crossover, mutation and selection.

+###Differential Evolution
+Differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
+DE optimizes a problem by maintaining a population of candidate solutions and creating new candidate solutions by combining existing ones according to its simple formulae, and then keeping whichever candidate solution has the best score or fitness on the optimization problem at hand.
+In this way the optimization problem is treated as a black box that merely provides a measure of quality given a candidate solution and the gradient is therefore not needed.

 ###Implementation
 To tune the GA via DE , we created a list of decisions and assigned max and min values to them .
 We created a range of values within